HewlettPackard/green-dcc/README.md

 **How to Add Custom Locations or Regions:**

-While GreenDCC provides data for these common locations, the framework is designed to be extensible:
+While SustainCluster provides data for these common locations, the framework is designed to be extensible:

 1.  **Define New Location Code:** Add a new entry in `datacenters.yaml` with a unique `location` code (e.g., `"My-Custom-Region"`).
 2.  **Provide Data:** Place corresponding time-series data files (electricity price, carbon intensity, weather) into the respective subdirectories within `data/` (e.g., `data/electricity_prices/standardized/My-Custom-Region/2023/...`).
 Ensure the format matches the existing files.